jastadd/jastaddgradle/README.md

 What it does
 ------------

-JastAddGradle (JAG) does three things:
+JastAddGradle (JAG) is intended for building JastAdd projects.
+It does three
+things:

 1. Runs JFlex to generate a scanner
 2. Runs Beaver to generate a parser
 3. Runs JastAdd to generate an attributed abstract grammar

+Most JastAdd projects use JFlex and Beaver, however JastAdd itself does not mandate that these particular third-party tools are used.
 JAG may get support for alternate scanner- and parser-generators in the future.

 Using JastAddGradle
 -------------------